libAtoms/pymatnest/docs/intro.rst

-The ``pymatnest`` package is a software library written in Fortran 95/python for the purpose of carrying out nested sampling calculations with a variety of options suitable for different systems.
+The ``pymatnest`` package is a software library written in Fortran 95/python for the purpose of carrying out parallelised nested sampling calculations with a variety of options suitable for different systems and different ensembles.
 It can be used with the supplied fortran potential models and it also has interfaces with the following packages:

    - ``LAMMPS``